 The circuit on the left will have a varying input impedance depending on the slider setting, and the circuit on the right will cause a change in level on the adjacent channels when the slider is right down low.
 The circuit on the right does have the advantage of dealing with extreme input levels.

 For this tutorial, we will build a mixer of our own design.
-Our mixer will have two stages: an input pre-amplifier per channel and an output summing amplifier.
+Our mixer will have two stages: one input pre-amplifier per channel and an output summing amplifier.
 The schematic below is for a mono three-channel mixer with a master volume.
 To make this a stereo mixer, simply duplicate the circuit for the other channel.
 They can share the same power supply.

 How it works